-The cornerstone behind Inspirations for Youth and Families (IYF) Teen Intervention Addiction Rehab program centers around the work of the renowned interventionists.
-We have over 10 years in experience handling addiction clients and conducting interventions .
-With a background in addiction counseling, psychology, and public speaking makes our interventions team are the perfect candidate to help get your teen to realize the danger they are putting themselves in.
+The cornerstone of Inspirations for Youth and Families (IYF) Teen Intervention Addiction Rehab program is the work of the renowned interventionists.
+We have over 10 years of experience handling addiction clients and conducting interventions.
+With a background in addiction counseling, psychology and public speaking, our intervention team consists of the perfect candidates to help your teen realize the danger they are putting themselves in.

 What is an Intervention?